 There are a range of safety barrier types available to suit different facilities and different needs.
 It’s best to understand the options you have, so you can start to identify the types you need.

 Use PAS 13 to understand what is needed

-PAS 13 provides in-depth guidance on the correct application of safety barrier systems for a range of needs.
-The code of practice covers a range of topics, from traffic management and pedestrian segregation to considering lines of vision and even the use of standardised colour demarcation to denote clear areas of a facility.
-Working with a safety barrier manufacturer, you should use PAS 13 to determine the most effective barrier configuration for your facility.
+PAS 13 , an outline created by the British Standards Institution for traffic management procedures, provides in-depth guidance on the correct application of safety barrier systems for a range of needs.
+The code of practice covers a range of topics, from traffic management and pedestrian segregation to considering lines of vision and even the use of standardized color demarcation to denote clear areas of a facility.
+Even in the U.S., you and a safety barrier manufacturer can use PAS 13 to determine the most effective barrier configuration for your facility.

 Shop around to find what you need

 There are a range of trusted safety barrier manufacturers to choose from, so it is always best to do your research first.
 Understanding what you need from your safety barriers is one thing, but navigating the information given to you by suppliers is another.
-It is best to question the information and data given rigorously to ensure you are happy to invest with that supplier.
+It is best to question the information and data rigorously to ensure you are happy to invest in a particular system.